zhubzy/SF-Incident-Prediction/README.md

 ### Model 3 - SVM Classifier

-Our hypothesis is that the SVM classifiers would achieve an equal or better results after fintuning.
+Our hypothesis is that the SVM classifiers would achieve equal or better results after finetuning.

 Similar to the neural network, running SVM with over 1000 columns takes way too long to converge with the increased dimensionality of the intersection features, which is specific to a particular street where the incident occurs.
 Due to limiation of our machine, we decided to try a different approach of feature extraction after finetuning to find the best hyperparameters.

-The model is trained once on the balanced dataset with it hyperamerts (C =0.1, 1, 10, 100) as well as kernel (lienar, sgf, poly with various degrees) with the same features extracted previously.
+The model is trained once on the balanced dataset with various regularization constants (C =0.1, 1, 10, 100) as well as the kernel (lienar, sgf, poly with various degrees) with the same features extracted previously.
 Since the training metrics and testing metrics are consistent, it indicates that the model is simply underfitting, and we wouldn't be any breakthrough in the accuracy without more data/features.

 ```python
 def train_svc_tuned(x_train, y_train, x_test, y_test):